speechly/speechly/templates/command-control/README.md

 # Empty template

-This template is a blank canvas.
-Useful for speech-to-text applications, like text entry and note taking.
+This template shows how to use Speechly for command-and-control.
+Useful for things like navigation and finding information on a site.

 ## Get started